normai/purpleterms/README.md

       <script src="terminaljs/terminal.js"></script>
 ```

-Now Terminal.js is ready to operate, and you can call it in the page's body.
+Now Termjnal is ready to operate, and you can call it in the page's body.

 <a name="usage_simple"></a>
 ##### Simple Use Case